arne-munch-ellingsen/Intent-Lifecycle-Managent/src/CreateIntent/README.md

 ```
 ## Variations
 As for network intents, the log function used in expressing Conditions in Expectations and the quan function for metrics in Conditions may vary.
 In addition, the 5g4data:DataCenter , 5g4data:Application and the 5g4data:DeploymentDescriptor values will of course differ for different intents.

-# Which INTEND tool should do what?
-It seems to be obvious that the detailed resource level intents (as in the examples above) will be created by inSwitch (i.e. inSwitch will be the owner of these intents).
-What inChat should create is a bit more unclear.
-We do believe that inChat could give inSwitch as TM Forum formated business level intent, but exactly how such an intend should be formed is TBD.
-In its simplest form it could just be a textual description (in json format) containing the parameters needed to fill into the templates above.